-If you underinflated your tyres you run the risk of pinching your inner tube when you go over a pothole causing a puncher.
+If you underinflated your tyres you run the risk of pinching your inner tube when you go over a pothole causing a puncture.
 Alternatively, over inflation will cause a massive blowout failure.
 I usually run my 700 x 23c tyres at 100 psi and my 700 x 25 tyres at 80psi.
-See this article for some insight on correct inflation: What is the best tire pressure for bicycle tyres?
+See this article for some insight on correct inflation: What is the best tyre pressure for bicycle tyres?

 Bonus tip #1: The Five dollar bill.

 When you get a really bad cut in your tyre the replacement inner tube can sometimes become exposed through the tyre when you pump it up after the repair.
-If this happened there is a very good chance that you’ll puncture with the replacement inner tube before you get home.
-With really bad cuts in your tyres place a five dollar bill between the tire and the inner tube.
+If this happens there is a very good chance that you’ll puncture with the replacement inner tube before you get home.
+With really bad cuts in your tyres place a five dollar bill between the tyre and the inner tube.
 This will stop the inner tube from protruding through and causing you another puncture.
 Remember, this is a temporary measure only.
 Replace your tyre with a new one before your next ride.
 Now any dollar bill will work, or you can sometimes use your gel or sports bar wrapper.

 Bonus tip #2